jsaujla/buggy-automation-testing/README.md

 ```

 ### Parallel test execution ###
-* Execute tests in parallel mode.
+* Execute tests in parallel mode:
   * Default thread count is as per configured in testng-parallel.xml file.
 Currently, it is '4'
 ```
 mvn clean verify -Dsurefire.suiteXmlFiles=testng-parallel.xml